-Plane carrying VP candidate Pence skids off New York runway, no injuries
+Plane carrying VP candidate Pence skids off NY runway, no injuries

 In 2015 a Delta Air Lines Inc jet landing during a snowstorm at LaGuardia Airport slid off the runway and struck a fence before coming to rest on a snow-covered embankment just feet from the frigid waters of Flushing Bay.

-(Reporting by Eric Beech and Mohammad Zargham in Washington; Additional reporting by Ginger Gibson, Rory Carroll and Curtis Skinner; Writing by Sharon Bernstein and Eric Beech; Editing by Lisa Shumaker)
+(Additional reporting by Eric Beech, Mohammad Zargham and Ginger Gibson in Washington; Steve Holland in Geneva, Ohio; Rory Carroll and Curtis Skinner in San Francisco; Writing by Sharon Bernstein; Editing by Lisa Shumaker)

+GENEVA, Ohio Donald Trump shrugged off tough talk from Vice President Joe Biden with a verbal counter punch of his own.

+NEW YORK Two aides in charge of running Hillary Clinton's presidential campaign were taken aback as news broke in March 2015 of Clinton's use of private email for her work as U.S. secretary of state, according to stolen emails published on Thursday by WikiLeaks.